IanWold/Metalsharp/Metalsharp.Documentation/quickstart.md

 ### Metadata

 *Metadata* is data associated with a file that does not belong in the text of the file.
-Each `MetalsharpFile` has a `Dictionary<string, object>` property called `Metadata` to store metadata records. `MetalsharpDirectory` also has a `Metadata` property to store metadata for the whole project.
+Each `MetalsharpFile` has a `Dictionary<string, object>` property called `Metadata` to store metadata records. `MetalsharpProject` also has a `Metadata` property to store metadata for the whole project.

-`MetalsharpDirectory.Meta` allows you to create metadata for the project:
+`MetalsharpProject.Meta` allows you to create metadata for the project:

 ```c#
 .Meta("my metadata", "hello!")